drjordy66/A1_Data_Curation/src/README.md

+_The below steps directly reference the .ipynb in this directory_

-### Import necessary libraries that will be used
+Import necessary libraries that will be used

 ## Step 1: Data acquisition

 Below is a function that takes two inputs, the API endpoint (either 'pagecounts' or 'pageviews') and the access parameter.
 For pagecounts the access parameter can be 'all-sites', 'desktop-site', or 'mobile-site'.
 For pageviews the access parameter can be 'desktop', 'mobile-app', or 'mobile-web'.
 The function fills in all other parameters for an API call (thanks Jonathan and Oliver!), and returns the API response.

-### Run the above function to call the API and assign the responses to variables
+Run the above function to call the API and assign the responses to variables

-### Export the API raw data files
+Export the API raw data files.
 This section has been commented out in order to not continuously overwrite the raw data files.
 The raw data files have already been created and will be imported in the next step.

 ## Step 2: Data processing

-### Import the API raw data files

 Import the raw .json files to process and create a new file for analysis.